 A: When calculating the costs of studying abroad, there are a number of factors to consider.
 You will be paying for tuition, room, board, travel, books, personal expenses etc.: much as you would here at the University of Scranton.
 If you study abroad for a semester or an academic year, your tuition will be the same as it is here at the University of Scranton.
-If you study abroad for an intersession or summer session, you will pay the tuition charged by the study abroad program and a \$125 administrative fee to the University of Scranton.
+When you study abroad during any session, you will pay the tuition charged by the study abroad program and a \$125 application fee to the University of Scranton.

 The costs of living and traveling will vary depending on where you are planning to go.
-Generally speaking, room and board costs abroad are comparable to the charges at the University of Scranton.
+Generally speaking, room and board costs are not any more than they are here at the University of Scranton.